YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 <br/><br/>
 Our brain is very good at recognizing patterns.
 Given an image, it'll detect objects in a fraction of a second.
 <br/><br/>
-_Math enthusiasts_ are able to receive a Math challenge and at once think of a few solving strategies that should be tackled and eliminate a couple of others.
+_Math enthusiasts_ can receive a Math challenge and at once think of a few solving strategies that should be tackled and eliminate a couple of others.
 That's because they have years of accumulated problem-solving knowledge.
 <br/><br/>
 _Professional Chess players_ looking at a game board will instantly infer a lot about it, weigh trade-offs, and have a gut feeling what are the best